 These commands change global settings (M):

 - cmd_UpdateKeyWords — Update keywords list. put comma separated keywords after the command.

 - cmd_UpdateBlackWords — Update blackwords list.

-- cmd_UpdateLowerPriceWords — Update list of words telling the bot to buy at lower price.
+- cmd_UpdateLowerPriceWords — Update list of words telling the terminal to buy at lower price.

-If you want your bot to handle commands, you have to subscribe to the Telegram channel with commands, create a strategy for this channel and set strategy parameter AcceptCommands = YES.
+If you want your terminal to handle commands, you have to subscribe to the Telegram channel with commands, create a strategy for this channel and set strategy parameter AcceptCommands = YES.

-If you are using a key in your strategies for separating commands, you should write the command in its entirety, for example: cmd_Buy BTC 1% sell 1% OrderSize 100% Key Kup, where Kup is the ChannelKey.
+If you are using a key in your strategies for separating commands, you should write the command in its entirety, for example: cmd_Buy BTC 1% sell 1% OrderSize 100% Key ST123, where ST123 is the ChannelKey.

 Commands will be applied only to orders set by a strategy with enabled AcceptCommands parameter.
-So you can disable external managing of your bot anytime by setting AcceptCommands = NO.
+So you can disable external managing of your terminal anytime by setting AcceptCommands = NO.